 Certain statements contained or incorporated by reference in this Registration Statement include "forward-looking statements."
 Forward-looking statements include information concerning our liquidity and our possible or assumed future results of operations, including descriptions of our business strategies.
-These statements often include words such as "believe," "expect," "project," "potential," "anticipate," "intend," "plan," "estimate," "seek," "will," "may," "would," "should," "could," "forecasts" or similar expressions.
+These statements often include words such as "believe," "expect," "project," "potential," "anticipate," "intend," "plan," "estimate," "seek," "will," "may," "would," "could," "forecasts" or similar expressions.
 These statements are based on certain assumptions that we have made in light of our experience in the industry as well as our perceptions of historical trends, current conditions, expected future developments and other factors we believe are appropriate in these circumstances.
 We believe these judgments are reasonable, but you should understand that these statements are not guarantees of performance or results, and our actual results could differ materially from those expressed in the forward-looking statements due to a variety of important factors, both positive and negative, that may be revised or supplemented in amendments to this Registration Statement and the information incorporated herein by reference.

-Important factors that could affect our actual results and cause them to differ materially from those expressed in forward-looking statements include, among others, those incorporated by reference under "Item 1A-Risk Factors."
-Some of the factors that we believe could affect our results include without limitation:
+Some important factors that could affect our actual results include, among others, those incorporated by reference under "Item 1A-Risk Factors" and the following: